robert-dominic/expense-tracker-vanilla/README.md

 - **JavaScript** - Core functionality and logic
 - **Local Storage** - Data persistence

-No frameworks or libraries used - built entirely with vanilla technologies to strengthen fundamentals.
+No frameworks or libraries used - built entirely with vanilla technologies.

 ## Development Timeline